jaredly/pattern-db/Roadmap.md

 - [ ] click a pattern to see the matching images
 - [ ] add the ability to narrow down patterns by stuff
+  - dropdowns based on the number of sides of a shape

 # OK NOW